manojcyber-sec/MPT-ET/README.md

 1. Created a new Android Studio project using the Empty Activity template.
 2. Created the project named `AndroidSecurityLab`.
 3. Designed the application screen using Jetpack Compose.
-4. Added the TextView text `Android Security Lab`.
+4. Added the text `Android Security Lab`.
 5. Added a `SHOW MESSAGE` button.
-6. Implemented the button click event using an OnClickListener.
+6. Implemented the button click event.
 7. Configured the application to display a harmless confirmation message when the button was pressed.
 8. Built the application successfully.
 9. Ran the application on the Pixel 5 Android Emulator.